uk27/OnlineRecommender/README.md

 ```

-### Tutorial 3: Classification Using Decision
+## Tutorial 3: Classification Using Decision

 Code Description

-The second classificatier used in this tutorial is a Decision Tree model.
+The second classifier used in this tutorial is a Decision Tree model.
 The decision tree is a greedy algorithm that performs a recursive binary partitioning of the feature space.
 The tree predicts the same label for each bottommost (leaf) partition.
 Each partition is chosen greedily by selecting the best split from a set of possible splits, in order to maximize the information gain at a tree node.
 In other words, the split chosen at each tree node is chosen from the set argmax s IG(D,s) where IG(D,s) is the information gain when a split ss is applied to a dataset D.

 > AWS SETUP:
 - This section is used if you are setting up the file to run on Amazon Web Services